Lady Sarah Napier: Family background

-Lady Sarah was the sixth surviving child of Charles Lennox, 2nd Duke of Richmond and his wife Sarah Cadogan, daughter of the 1st Earl Cadogan.
-She was born into great wealth and connections.
-Her paternal grandfather, Charles Lennox, 1st Duke of Richmond, was an illegitimate son of King Charles II.
-Through this connection, the 1st Duke had been granted many titles in England and France, and perhaps more importantly, wealth through an annuity and a share of certain coal taxes in Newcastle.
-This coal allocation would become a significant source of the family's wealth, as mining and manufacturing grew during the Industrial Revolution.
-The Lennox family's royal connections increased in 1727 when the 2nd Duke and Duchess obtained court appointments under King George II and Queen Caroline.
+Lady Sarah Lennox was born on 14 February 1745 at Richmond House, London.
+Her parents were Charles, 2nd Duke of Richmond, and his wife Sarah, daughter and co-heir of William, 1st Earl Cadogan.
+The younger Sarah was thus born into great wealth and influence.
+Her paternal grandfather, Charles, 1st Duke of Richmond, was an illegitimate son of King Charles II by his longtime mistress Louise de Kérouaille.
+Through this connection, the 1st Duke was awarded with titles in the peerages of England, Scotland, and France.
+He also inherited an annuity of £2,000 and a share of coal dues that would normally have been part of the Crown's tax revenue.
+This coal allocation became a major source of the Lennox family's wealth, as mining and manufacturing grew during the Industrial Revolution.
+The family's royal connections increased over the years through court appointments and military promotions under King George I and King George II.